eclipsesrl/design-by-ai/cms/posts/new-feature-directory-of-ai-use-cases.md

   og:title: "New Feature: Directory of AI Use Cases" og:image: /assets/images/screenshot-2022-12-20-at-11.11.49.png
 ---
 W﻿e created proof of concepts and working use cases as demonstration projects and added to a searchable directory.
-Enjoy!
 [Enjoy](https://aidesigntools.softr.app)